Table of Contents

 The car accident itself lasts just seconds.
 Its impact may affect you and your family for the rest of your lives.
 Because of the negligence of another person or entity, your life and health are turned upside down.
 In Indian River County, you need the services of a good car accident lawyer to help rebuild your life by holding those responsible for your injuries liable.

-A Vero Beach auto accident attorney fights for you so that you may receive the maximum compensation you deserve for your injuries.
+A Vero Beach auto accident attorney at our law firm will fight for you so that you may receive the maximum compensation you deserve for your injuries.
 Call today for a free consultation with Kogan & DiSalvo.

 Florida Statute 627.7407 outlines Florida as a no-fault state.
 This means that when traffic accidents occur, the injured party’s own auto insurance carrier can provide compensation for their medical expenses and lost income, no matter who caused the accident.
 Unless the accident caused serious injuries, the other driver will not be held liable.